-The Swedish Chemicals Agency is a supervisory authority under the Ministry of the Environment and Energy, and is responsible for ensuring that companies and society at large conduct controls of chemicals in an acceptable manner.
+The Swedish Chemicals Agency is a supervisory authority under the Government of Sweden, and is responsible for ensuring that companies and society at large conduct controls of chemicals in an acceptable manner.

 We help develop legislation and other instruments.
 We do this by conducting our own investigations and providing suggestions to help the Swedish Government tighten the rules on chemicals at both national and EU level.
 We also do this through our extensive work at international level.